 Visit Red Lake...the Gateway to Woodland Caribou Provincial Park & Pimachiowin Aki World Heritage Site!

 Tourism is an important part of the economy of Red Lake.
 There are many lakes, beaches, parks and a beautiful 18 hole golf course Red Lake Golf and Country Club for your summer pleasure.
-Cross country skiing and snow machining in the winter are easily accessible to visitors and residents.
+Cross country skiing and snow machining and ice fishing in the winter are easily accessible to visitors and residents.

 We lay claim to being the "Norseman Capital of the World" and we celebrate this every July with the Norseman Festival.
-The Festival is held on Howey Street and there is a mix of activities ranging from live entertainment and music, children games, movies, activities and rides, street vendors, food booths, pancakes breakfasts, fish fry's, fireworks, weekend wind up BBQ and of course bushplane sightseeing flights!
+The Festival is held at the Phillip Thomas Vinet Centennial Park and there is a mix of activities ranging from live entertainment and music, children games, movies, activities and rides, street vendors, food booths, pancakes breakfasts, fish fry's, fireworks, weekend wind up BBQ and of course bushplane sightseeing flights!
 Many visiting Norseman aircraft join us to participate in the static and performance displays on Howey Bay.

 The Red Lake area offers great fishing and hunting along with one of the best-kept ecotourism sites in the world - Woodland Caribou Provincial Park.
 The park has 450,000 hectares of untouched wilderness, which stretches from Red Lake to the Manitoba border.
 Woodland Caribou Park permits are available from the self serve kiosk at the entrance to the Red Lake Regional Heritage Centre and the Ministry of Natural Resources Office.

-While at the Heritage Centre, take the time to tour the building and view the many interesting and informative exhibits and collections.
+Visit Red Lake Regional Heritage Centre and take the time to tour the building and view the many interesting and informative exhibits and collections.
 There are treasures of First Nations History, relics of the world's last great gold rush and many displays relating to the history of Red Lake.
 The Heritage Centre also offers various year-round programs suitable for all ages and interests.

 A short drive to Balmertown will take you to the Municipal Office where you will be able the view the Erle Crull Rock and Mineral Collection.
 This stunning display features 2,600 specimens of rock and minerals from around the world.

-For more information on hotels, outriggers, leisure, travel, and planning your visit please visit the local business directory available from the CCDC website.
+For more information on hotels, outriggers, leisure, travel, and planning your stay please visit Highway 105 Tourism and Marketing Board's website.